 All students must maintain a cumulative grade point average (GPA) of 3.0 or higher to remain in good academic standing and to graduate.
-Any student who receives three C's in the program is subject to departmental or School action, including dismissal.
+Any student who receives three\ C's in the program is subject to departmental or School action, including dismissal.
 Failing grades must be replaced by a passing grade in the same course or the student is subject to dismissal.
+Not maintaining good standing (3.0) may result in probationary action.
+During the probation, students must meet requirements to be in good standing.